48 Hours Kāpiti Coast

 1199 State Highway 1, South, Ōtaki

 It's undoubtedly getting to that time of day again when the puku begins to rumble, so make your next stop at Penray Gardens.
-Depending on the season, you can pick your own strawberries, fruit or vegetables or stock up on all you need from the Penray store.
+Depending on the season, you can pick your own strawberries, other fruit or vegetables, and stock up on all the produce you need from the Penray store.

 End the day back in Waikanae village at The Salt and Wood Collective.
 Sip a brew from the neighbouring North End Brewery, dig into some slow-cooked meat and enjoy the atmosphere of one of the most popular Kāpiti Coast spots.